Insect Lore Deluxe Butterfly Garden With Live Cup of Caterpillars and Feeding Habitat Kit

 Painted Ladies stay in chrysalis for about 8-12 days.
 A lesson in patience for young children, for sure.
 During this time, we used some of our favourite resources to learn whatever we could about caterpillars, and the metamorphosis in general.

-(for reference, my children are about 5 and 7 years old but many of these would be appropriate for children of older ages as well).
+Here is a list of some of the resources we used (for reference, my children are about 5 and 7 years old but many of these would be appropriate for children of older ages as well).

 1. Exploring Nature With Children curriculum by Lynn Seddon.
 I have loved using this resource with my children for so many of our nature studies.
 I can't say enough good things about it.
 For this particular study, the curriculum has a fantastic caterpillar unit, as well as a butterfly unit!
 We used both throughout the course of our project.